Implications of electromagnetic scale anomaly to QCD chiral phase transition in smaller quark mass regime: $T_{\mathrm{pc}}$ does not drop with eB: Introduction

-In this paper, we extend the analysis in~\cite{YuanyuanWang:2022nds} and find that $T_{\rm pc}$ may not decrease with the magnetic field in the smaller quark mass regime.
+Given such cosmological interests also at hand, in this paper, we extend the analysis in~\cite{YuanyuanWang:2022nds} by investigating the weak $eB$ dependence on $T_{\mathrm{pc}}$ with the quark masses varied.
+We find that $T_{\rm pc}$ may not decrease with the magnetic field in the smaller quark mass regime.
 This happens due to the presence of the magnetic catalysis with a weak $e B$ and the chiral first-order phase transition in the smaller quark mass regime.
-As quarks get heavier going off the first order regime, $T_{\mathrm{pc}}$ turns to decrease with $e B$.
-We demonstrate this salient feature by employing the Polyakov-Nambu-Jona-Lasino (PNJL) model~\cite{Fukushima:2003fw,Ratti:2005jh,Megias:2004hj,Mao:2024rxh} in the mean-field approximation (MFA) with electromagnetic scale anomaly.
+As quarks get heavier to go off the first order regime, $T_{\mathrm{pc}}$ turns to decrease with $e B$.
+We demonstrate this salient feature by employing a NJL model with the lightest three flavor quarks in the MFA with electromagnetic scale anomaly.

-Conventionally, the reduction of $T_{\mathrm{pc}}$ with increasing the magnetic field is thought to be identical to the inverse magnetic catalysis.
-However, the literature~\cite{DElia:2018xwo,Ali:2024mnn} suggests that at a large enough pion mass the inverse magnetic catalysis, i.e., the decreasing of the quark condensate with increasing the magnetic field will disappear, whereas the reduction of $T_{\mathrm{pc}}$ with the magnetic field will still persist.
-This might imply the universal feature of the reduction of $T_{\rm pc}$ in the quark mass plane, like the case when projected onto the conventional Columbia plot~\cite{Brown:1990ev}.
-What we argue in the present paper is to propose a counter case to this seemingly universal reduction feature, in a sense that the reduction of $T_{\rm pc}$ does not drop with $eB$ if quark masses get small enough.
-We observe a critical point in a sort of the Columbia plot, $(m_{0c}, m_{sc}) \simeq (3, 30) \mathrm{MeV}$ for the isospin symmetric up and down quark mass $m_0$ and the strange quark mass $m_s$, where $T_{\mathrm{pc}}$ decreases with the magnetic field if the quark masses are greater than those values, and increases with the magnetic field if the quark masses are less than them.
+Conventionally, the reduction of $T_{\mathrm{pc}}$ with respect to the magnetic field is thought to be identical to the inverse magnetic catalysis.
+However, the literature~\cite{DElia:2018xwo,Ali:2024mnn} suggests that at a large enough pion mass the inverse magnetic catalysis, i.e., the decrease of the quark condensate with the increase of the magnetic field will disappear, whereas the reduction of $T_{\mathrm{pc}}$ with the increase of the magnetic field will still persist.
+This might imply the universal feature of the reduction of $T_{\rm pc}$ in the quark mass plane, when projected onto the conventional Columbia plot~\cite{Brown:1990ev}.
+However, what we argue in the present paper is to propose a counter case to this seemingly universal reduction feature, in a sense that the reduction of $T_{\rm pc}$ does not drop with the increase of $eB$ if quark masses get small enough.
+We observe that at $(m_{0c}, m_{sc}) \simeq (2, 20) \, \mathrm{MeV}$ for the isospin symmetric up and down quark mass $m_0$ and the strange quark mass $m_s$, $T_{\mathrm{pc}}$ decreases with the magnetic field if the quark masses are greater than those values, and increases with the magnetic field if the quark masses are less than them.